 We offer this guide primarily for people who want to test the germination rate of seeds they have harvested themselves or older seed they have stored.
 The idea of a germination test is to take a random sample of seeds from your lot or package, put them in the conditions that make them most likely to germinate, and see how many develop into healthy sprouts.
 Expressed as a percentage, this is the number we print above the packing date on Southern Exposure seed packets.
-We always base this percentage on a sample of at least 100 seeds.
-However, when you’re testing germination rates at home, you don’t have to get as precise a percentage, so you may want to take a sample of just 10 or 20 seeds.
+When you're testing germination rates for your own use on a small scale, you don't have to get as precise a percentage, so you may want to take a sample of just 5 to 20 seeds.

 The basic paper towel test

 Soak a piece of blotter paper, a paper towel or a coffee filter in water.
 Spread the seeds you've counted over one half of it, then fold the other half over the seeds.
 Fold it or roll it up, put a rubber band one inch from the top, and place it in a clear plastic bag or airtight container to keep it from drying out.
 If you don't know how long the seeds will take to germinate, open the test up after a couple of days to see if any seeds have germinated.
 Count any healthy sprouts, record the number, and take them out of the test.
 Make sure you don't remove any unsprouted seeds.
 We only count sprouts that have both a healthy-looking root and a healthy-looking shoot.